 Just be aware that if you are driving in Switzerland on the motorways, you need to have a Swiss motorway sticker, or vignette, on display on the car window.
 The sticker needs to be renewed each year.
-You can buy this online here.
+You can find out more and where to buy this online here.
 Most rental cars should already have the sticker in the car, but always check to make sure you have a valid sticker before leaving the rental agency.

 How Much is Admission to the Château-d’Oex Balloon Festival?